 - Peel and then cut the bigger potatoes into large triangle shapes.
 It is how my mother made them and something that I cannot change but feel free to mix the shapes up.

-- Whilst your potatoes are parboiling put your large roasting tray and fat in your hot oven.
+- Whilst your potatoes are parboiling put your large roasting tray and oil in your hot oven.
 It needs to be in the oven at least 10 minutes before the potatoes go into it.
+I like to line my baking tray with a reusable liner to stop the potatoes sticking to the bottom.
+I scrunch pieces of foil up and slot them in either end to lift the liner up so that the oil stays in the middle and doesn't leak under the liner and disappear.

 - Drain the potatoes carefully in a colander and leave for 5 minutes to lose most of the steam.